Southern Nevada Adult Mental Health Services (SNAMHS)

 The psychology department has regularly scheduled staff meetings that focus on continued training, case consultation, program development, and administrative tasks.
 We also provide monthly trainings open to all staff called Tuesday Talks.

+Interns will be full-time employees of the SNAMHS and expected to work Monday through Friday during standard business hours; no on-call services required.
 Interns at SNAMHS develop skills and competencies in the assessment and treatment of serious mental illness (SMI), co-occurring disorders, and personality disorders.
 Interns develop and enhance their skills in the areas of professional development and clinical consultation.
-Interns at SNAMHS learn to practice as generalists providing diagnostic assessment, consultation, and treatment to a diverse, urban population.
-Interns have access to SNAMHS' extensive library of psycholical testing materials.
-Interns are provided supervised experiences by Licensed Psychologists in clinical assessment, individual and group therapy, development of research projects, and psychoeducational workshops.
-Supervision for DBT, CBT and mindfulness-based individual and group interventions are available.
+Interns at SNAMHS will enhance their skills in diagnostic assessment, consultation, and treatment for a diverse, urban population.
+Interns have access to SNAMHS’ extensive library of psychological testing materials.
+Interns are provided supervised experiences by licensed psychologists in clinical assessment, individual and group therapy, development of research projects, and psychoeducational workshops.
+Supervision for DBT, CBT, and mindfulness-based individual and group interventions are available.
 Interns function as members of interdisciplinary treatment teams and provide consultation and crisis intervention support.
-Interns participate in weekly case consultation meetings with psychiatric students and residents.
 Interns learn to consult with direct care staff and to write and implement behavior plans.

-In addition to NV-PIC wide-didatics, interns at SNAMHS particiapte in weekly site didactic trainings and case presentations with postdocs, practicum students, and undergraduate field placements students facilitated primarily by Dr. Bradley.
-Previous didactic topics have included: expert testimony, civil commitment, malingering, PAI, motivation interviewing, and board complaints/malpractice lawsuits.
-Interns provide a Tuesday Talks training during the internship year.
+In addition to NV-PIC-wide didactics, interns at SNAMHS participate in weekly site didactic trainings and case presentations with early career psychologists, postdocs, practicum students, undergraduate field placement students, and psychiatry residents facilitated primarily by Dr. Bradley.
+Previous didactic topics have included: expert testimony, civil commitment, malingering, PAI, motivational interviewing, and board complaints/malpractice lawsuits.
+Interns provide a Tuesday Talks training during the year.
 There are opportunities to participate in outreach events.

-The SNAMHS internship offers one position each on two separate tracks: one clinical-generalist position and one clinical-forensic position.
+The SNAMHS internship offers one position each on two separate tracks: one clinical-generalist position and two clinical-forensic positions.

 SNAMHS Clinical-Generalist Track (APPIC Program Code 2323-12):